 Buying too much in bulk

 Buying in bulk is tempting, and for good reasons.
-A lot of bulk items are a smart purchase because the per unit price is cheaper, but make sure what you are stocking up on isn't something that can go bad.
+A lot of bulk items are a smart purchase because the per-unit price is cheaper, but make sure what you are stocking up on isn't something that can go bad.
 We may know how this works when we stockpile toilet paper, but if you aren't going to use it in the near future, it may not be as good of an investment as putting those funds into your emergency financial stash.

 Planning a trip in a few months?
 Don't procrastinate on buying those plane tickets or booking that hotel room.
-Chances are, the prices will never be cheaper than in that very moment.
-Sure, last minute deals are great, but they're hard to come by, and not a smart way to plan for your travel.
+Chances are, the prices will increase, especially at the last moment.
+Sure, last-minute deals are great, but they're hard to come by, and not a smart way to plan for your travel.

 Choosing convenience over savings

 Whether it's paying for a cab, instead of hopping on public transportation, or ordering out instead of cooking at home, there's always a more appealing, more convenient option out there.
 Purchases of convenience may seem to have a relatively low upfront cost, and while that may be true in the short term, over time those low costs pile up.